vdelachaux/4DPop-Family/README.md

 ### 📌 **macOS user on ARM processor**.
 >Since version **19R5**, 4DPop components are signed and notarized.
->In order not to break the notarization, you must download the provided **4DPop.Family.XX.dmg** file that is also signed & notarized.
+>In order not to break the notarization, you need to download the provided **4DPop-Family-XX.dmg** which is also signed & notarized.
 >Another method is to clone the repository and select the branch corresponding to your 4D version.

 ### 📌 **Users of Windows or macOS on Intel processor**.